 Tip: Take the blanket out of the dryer immediately.
 Letting it sit in the heat can overdry the fibers and damage the integrity of the material.

 There are several types of linen blend weighted blankets.
 For most linen blends, you should wash your blanket with cold water in a regular washing cycle.
 For rayon-linen blends, you should try hand washing your blanket or get it dry cleaned.
 The fabric can shrink or bleed in the wash, so dry-cleaning is preferable.

 Tip: Always check your blanket’s label and washing instructions to see what type of linen your blanket is made out of.

-There are two different ways that you can dry your weighted blanket.
+There are two different ways that you can dry your heavier blanket.
 The method you choose will depend on what your weighted blanket is made out of.

 If you’re concerned about how to dry your weighted blanket, always check the label or contact your blanket manufacturer.

 It’s normal to get a stain or two on your favorite blanket.
 Below are our top tips for getting tough stains out of your weighted blanket.